publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schIII/ptII/m__us_usc_t8_s1440–1.md

         (1) __In general__

-        A request for the granting of posthumous citizenship to a person described in subsection (b) of this section may be filed on behalf of that person—
+        A request for the granting of posthumous citizenship to a person described in subsection (b) may be filed on behalf of that person—

             (A) upon locating the next-of-kin, and if so requested by the next-of-kin, by the Secretary of Defense or the Secretary’s designee with the Bureau of Citizenship and Immigration Services in the Department of Homeland Security immediately upon the death of that person; or